google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 ## How to identify paint and composite bottlenecks

 Paint is the process of filling in pixels and is often the most costly part of the rendering process.
-If you've noticed that your page is janky in anyway, for example, scrolling isn't smooth, then more likely than not, you've got paint problems.
+If you've noticed that your page is janky in any way -- for example, scrolling isn't smooth -- then it's likely that you have paint problems.

 Compositing is where the painted parts of the page are put together for displaying on screen.
-For the most part, if you stick to compositor only properties and avoid paint all together, you should see a major improvement in performance, but you need to watch out for excessive layer counts (see also [Stick to compositor-only properties and manage layer count](fundamentals/performance/rendering/stick-to-compositor-only-properties-and-manage-layer-count)).
+For the most part, if you stick to compositor-only properties and avoid paint altogether, you should see a major improvement in performance, but you need to watch out for excessive layer counts (see also [Stick to compositor-only properties and manage layer count](fundamentals/performance/rendering/stick-to-compositor-only-properties-and-manage-layer-count)).

 ### Tools

 Want to know how long painting takes or how often painting occurs?
 Enable the Paint profile in the Chrome DevTools Timeline.
-Record interaction with your page, and check to see if most of the rendering time is spent painting.
-If it is, you've got paint problems.
+Record interaction with your page, and then check to see if most of the rendering time is spent painting.
+If it is, you have paint problems.

 ![Long paint times in timeline recording](imgs/long-paint.png)